 Borrow a Book Club Kit for Indigenous History Month

-To support our College community’s efforts towards indigenization and our learning about Indigenous perspectives and viewpoints, the Library has assembled a number of new book club kits featuring works by Indigenous authors.
+To support our College community’s ongoing efforts toward indigenization and deepening our understanding of Indigenous perspectives and voices, the Library offers a growing collection of book club kits featuring works by Indigenous authors.

 A History of My Brief Body